 Guidelines:

 Professional leave may be leave granted for the professional benefit or advancement of an employee and only incidentally for the benefit of the College.
-It may be authorized with or without pay by the cognizant Vice President.
+It may be authorized with or without pay by the cognizant Vice President/Executive.

 Procedures: